She covered these pages over with adhesive paper and now we know why.

 But now these new pages, in the words of Anne Frank House Executive Director Ronald Leopold, “bring us even closer to the girl and the writer Anne Frank.”

 Next, have a look at powerful Anne Frank quotes that can teach us all the meaning of hope.
-Then, discover the story of Margot Frank, Anne’s sister who kept a diary of her own, and Miep Gies, the woman who hid Anne Frank and shared her diary with the world.
+Then, discover the story of Margot Frank, Anne’s sister who also kept a diary of her own, and Miep Gies, the woman who hid Anne Frank and shared her diary with the world.